andreax79/vim-on-write/README.md

 *Example:*

-    The following comman copy the current file on the server when the buffer is written.
+    The following command copy the current file on the server when the buffer is written.
     :OnWrite scp % server:/tmp/